tub-lsdi/sema-join/docs/docs/installation.md

 Ensure your system meets these requirements:

+- Docker & Docker Compose
-- Python 3.13 or higher
+- Python 3.10 or higher
-- Node.js 20 or higher
 - uv package manager for Python
-- At least 4GB RAM
-- 2GB free disk space
+- Ollama (optional, for AI features)

 ## Installation Steps